tomanesq/helium/doc/tor.md

-TOR SUPPORT IN Helium
+TOR SUPPORT IN Squorum
 =======================

-It is possible to run Helium as a Tor hidden service, and connect to such services.
+It is possible to run Squorum as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others